Saturday, November 07, 2009

 • I speak to the Divine persons, or I say nothing.

-• I ask the poor widow to present me to Jesus.
+• I ask the man born blind to present me to Jesus

 Aware of my feelings and emotions which surfaced as I conversed with Jesus:

-• Finally, I jot down my reactions; the way Jesus was toward me; what I have noticed; and I look forward to tomorrow.
+• After my prayer, I jot down my reactions; the way Jesus was toward me; what I have noticed; and I look forward to tomorrow.

 + + +